Skillz23/rust-wallet-key-manager-for-Eclipse-v2/README.md

 # Rust Wallet Key Manager for Eclipse

-This project decodes Base58-encoded private and public keys, ensures they are in the correct format, and serializes them into a JSON file (`wallet.json`).
+This project decodes Base58-encoded private and public keys used in Backpack wallets for example, ensures they are in the correct format, and serializes them into a JSON file (`wallet.json`).

 ## Features